Domino's India may shift business away from delivery firms Zomato and Swiggy

 Swiggy stated that its commissions were determined by factors such as a restaurant's popularity or the volume of orders, according to the watchdog's initial order.

-(Reporting by Aditya Kalra in New Delhi; Additional reporting by Munsif Vengattil, Editing by Louise Heavens)
+(Reporting by Aditya Kalra in New Delhi; Additional reporting by Munsif Vengattil; Editing by Louise Heavens and David Evans)

 ((aditya.kalra@tr.com; Twitter @adityakalra;))